MorpheusAIs/Docs/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

 ---

 ## What is the amount of MOR rewards earned?

 You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#readProxyContract) contract, open the **“Contract”** tab, then the **“Read as Proxy”** tab.
-Don't forget to connect your wallet, which should have enough native token to pay for gas.
+Don't forget to connect your wallet by clicking **"Connect to Web3"** button.

 <img src="/Graphics/Docs%20Graphics/English/Morpheus%20Capital%20Providers%20Contract%20Guide/rewards.png" width=70% height=70%>

-The rewards are earned every block and to check the amount, you need to call the `getCurrentUserReward` function, where you need to enter pool number (`0`) and your address (or the address of the user you want to know about).
+The rewards are earned every block and to check the amount, you need to call the `getCurrentUserReward` function, where you need to enter pool number `0` and your address (or the address of the user you want to know about).

 Click "**Query**".
 As a result, you will find out how many rewards there are at the moment.
-Amount is in WEI and you can use this unit converter calculator https://eth-converter.com to help you.
+Amount is in WEI and you can use this unit converter calculator https://eth-converter.com.

 ---

 ## How can I get information about how much I have deposited?

+You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#readProxyContract) contract, open the **“Contract”** tab, then the **“Read as Proxy”** tab.
+Don't forget to connect your wallet by clicking **"Connect to Web3"** button.

-The second function will show how many tokens have been invested by the user, the parameters are similar to the previous function call.
-The name of the function is `usersData()`.
+Select the `12.usersData()` function that will show how many tokens have been invested by the user, enter your wallet address and `0` number of pool.

 Click "**Query**".
-Your deposited amount is indicated in WEI next to `deposited` line.
+Your deposited amount will be indicated in WEI next to `deposited` line.

 ![DistributionContract](https://github.com/antonbosss/fantastic-bassoon/blob/main/MorpheusGuide/deposited.png)